 Throughout all these years there have been many movies about Stoker’s monster.
 Look here to discover all the Movies and Television shows which contain the famous monster.

 In 1992 “Bram Stoker’s Dracula” was released.
-This follows the orginal novel written by Bram Stoker in 1897.
+This follows the original novel written by Bram Stoker in 1897.

 Awards and Achievements

-There is an annual festival in Dublin honoring the author Bram Stoker, and in 2014 there was a 3 day festival filled with literature, film and outdoor events all around Dublin.
+There is an annual festival in Dublin honouring the author Bram Stoker, and in 2014 there was a 3-day festival filled with literature, film and outdoor events all around Dublin.
 These yearly festivals are supported by the Bram Stoker Estate.